 After the start of World War II, Baker was recruited to be a civilian optical designer for the Army's newly formed aerial reconnaissance branch under Col. George W. Goddard.
 He served as director of Harvard's Observatory Optical Project from 1943-1945.
-In this role he designed wide-angle camera systems and test them in unpressurized compartments during test flights.
+In this role, he designed wide-angle camera systems and tested them in unpressurized compartments during test flights.
 Goddard once described Baker as "the most versatile optical designer" known to the command.

-Baker was the author of many technical papers and he held more than 50 U.S. patents.
+Baker was the author of many technical papers, and he held more than 50 U.S. patents.
 In 1948 he received the Presidential Medal of Merit, one of the highest civilian awards recognizing meritorious service to the nation during World War II.
-He was a fellow of the National Academy of Sciences and the American Academy of Arts and Sciences.
-The U.S. Air Force honored Baker as a Space and Missile Command Pioneer, for his significant contributions to U.S. space and missile programs.
-Baker was also named a National Reconnaissance Pioneer for the design of optical lenses and cameras used to observe "denied territory” which permitted the U.S. peacetime reconnaissance work.
+He was a fellow of the National Academy of Sciences, OSA, and the American Academy of Arts and Sciences.
+The U.S. Air Force honored Baker as a Space and Missile Command Pioneer for his significant contributions to U.S. space and missile programs.
+Baker was also named a National Reconnaissance Pioneer for the design of optical lenses and cameras used to observe "denied territory," which permitted the U.S. peacetime reconnaissance work.

 Jim Baker died on 29 June 2005, please see OSA's memorial entry.